FreedomWriter/natalie-finally-learns-ts/classes/overview.md

 Some notes:

-- when overriding a method in a child class, we cannot change the modifier the parent class assigned that method
+- when overriding a method in a child class, we cannot change the modifier of the parent class assigned that method